pavanraju/olo/README.md

 The minimum requirement for Olo is that you must be on Java 1.6 or higher versions of Java.

 PROJECT DIRECTORY STRUCTURE
 -------------------

-      src/                 Assuming your project source directory(classpath pointing to this folder). properties/config/
+      src/                 Assuming your project source directory(classpath pointing to this folder). config/
-            config.properties        Olo configurations.(Will be comming with default config placed in olo jar) mail.properties          Mail configurations for olo.(Will be comming with default config placed in olo jar) log4j.properties         log4j configuration.(Will be comming with default config placed in olo jar) properties/webelements/    For KeywordDriven Tests put all your locator properties files in this folder. properties/messages/       Mesages(properties) used by KeywordDriven Tests should be put into this folder. drivers/             WebDrivers
+            config.properties        Olo configurations.(Will be comming with default config placed in olo jar) mail.properties          Mail configurations for olo.(Will be comming with default config placed in olo jar) webelements/    For KeywordDriven Tests put all your locator properties files in this folder. messages/       Mesages(properties) used by KeywordDriven Tests should be put into this folder. log4j.properties         log4j configuration.(Will be comming with default config placed in olo jar) drivers/             WebDrivers
           win32/           Windows 32 bit driver.
           win64/           Windows 64 bit driver.